openstack-infra/zuul/doc/source/admin/quick-start.rst

 This tutorial is entirely self-contained and may safely be run on a workstation.
 The only requirements are a network connection and the ability to run Docker containers.

-For code review, it provides an instance of Gerrit, though the concepts you will learn apply equally to GitHub.
-Even if you don't ultimately intend to use Gerrit, you are encouraged to follow this tutorial to learn how to set up Zuul and then consult further documentation to configure your Zuul to interact with GitHub.
+This tutorial supplies a working Gerrit for code review, though the concepts you will learn apply equally to GitHub.

+.. note:: Even if you don't ultimately intend to use Gerrit, you are
+	  encouraged to follow this tutorial to learn how to set up and use Zuul.

+At the end of the tutorial, you will find further information about how to configure your Zuul to interact with GitHub.

 Start Zuul Containers
 ---------------------